jasminepvo/odin-recipes/README.md

 # odin-recipes
 The Odin Project: Foundations - Recipes Project

-For this project, I will be creating a recipe page for my favorite dish - Spicy Vodka Pasta.
-The page will include:
+For this project, I will be creating a website of my favorite recipes that I make.
+Each page will include:
 Header - recipe name
-Body - img of dish, paragraph description, unordered list of ingredients, ordered list of instructions.
+Body - image of dish, paragraph description, unordered list of ingredients, ordered list of instructions.

-I will also link 2 additional recipes.
+Footer - video tutorial, if available

+Current Recipes:
+- Spicy Pasta Vodka
+- Mango Sticky Rice
+- Fried Rice

+Follow @jetereats on Instagram for more!